holepunchto/pear-docs/README.md

 ## What's new?

 If you're already familiar with [hypercore.md](./building-blocks/hypercore.md "mention"), [hyperswarm.md](./building-blocks/hyperswarm.md "mention"), and the rest of the modules here, you might be wondering what's changed recently.
-In short: a lot!
-Here's a brief breakdown of some of the highlights.
+In short, a lot! here's a brief breakdown of some of the highlights.

-### Better Building Blocks
+### Enhanced Building Blocks

-We've decided to focus entirely on making our core building blocks as easy to use, as fast, and as reliable as possible.
-The goal is to give developers all the essential pieces needed to make killer P2P apps, without being unnecessarily opinionated and without introducing operational complexity.
+Pear main focus is on making our core building blocks as easy to use, as fast, and as reliable as possible.
+The goal is to give developers all the essential pieces needed to develop powerful P2P apps, without being unnecessarily opinionated and without introducing operational complexity.

 We'd previously introduced the Hyperspace daemon and `hyp` CLI tool as core modules, but in practice found that they don't fit cleanly into this vision.
 We feel it's better to keep a tight focus on the fundamental building blocks so that others can build similar higher-level tools with zero friction.
 Given that, they are both now considered deprecated.